Obed101/athric/athric/README.md

 - The articles are categorized into different types.
 Users select which category an article fall into when creating them.
 - You can click on the articles button on the sidebar to select which category you want
 - If you prefer, you can search the name of a particular category to view all its articles
+- on small media, a search icon will display in the navigation bar, which you can select to display the search bar and start typing

 ![Screenshot (44)](https://user-images.githubusercontent.com/84608830/190378796-55032da0-2cd4-4151-8c59-b7d85b69ee3f.png)